Long Time Comin’ #MeToo

 At the 2017 comic convention, I offered Al one dollar to go talk to Douglas while wearing one of my T-shirts.
 Al happily exclaimed, “I’ll do it for free!” and did it.
 I then attached a speaker to my pants, played Never Gonna Give You Up, and proceeded to dance and twirl up and down every convention aisle, effectively Rick-Rolling the show.
 When I got within ten feet of Douglas’s booth, he got up and hid behind his banner.
 I emailed him later to apologize, and tell him that I had only hoped he would laugh at me.
 Then, I think, nothing for a while.

 Most of 2017 I spent fighting to get my foot further in the door of the comics industry, especially after being threatened with being “blacklisted” by Stephanie Cofell, a close friend of Cory Strode.
-This woman is self-important enough to have created and regularly edit her own Wikipedia entry.
-She was, I can only guess, upset because I had never come apologizing and grovelling back to her and Cory Strode.
+This woman in my opinion is self-important enough to monitor and regularly edit her own Wikipedia entry.
+She was, in my opinion, upset because I had never come apologizing and grovelling back to her and Cory Strode.
 She is barely an acquaintance, and the only wrongs I have ever done to her were deliberately not speak to/snub her as I left a show, and unfriend her on Facebook.
 Her messages are below.
-I have never lied about my age once, and I suspect she is the main source of “talking” about me and attempting to ruin my reputation locally.
-She blocked me before I could respond to her message.
+I have never lied about my age once, and in my opinion she is the main source of “talking” about me and attempting to ruin my reputation locally.
+She blocked me before I could respond to her.

 Click for larger image.

 Screenshot of this message taken on 2/7/2019 with profile picture.